sed-pro-inria/tools-training/1-vers/git.md

 **Git** makes it easy to work with **branches**.
   - Branches are easy to create, merge and destroy.
-  - Create temporary branches to develop a feature is encouraged.
+  - Creating temporary branches to develop a feature is encouraged.

 **Git** has a few core concepts that must be understood.
-   - Without knowing these core concept, using Git is frustrating and painful.
+   - Without knowing these core concepts, using Git is frustrating and painful.
    - Knowing them, using Git is powerful and easy.

 Thanks to Git's simplicity for creating new repositories and managing branches, a workflow adapted to your team may be chosen.
 For example:
    - working with a central repository and contributing into branches (small private teams);
    - working with forks and contributing with pull requests (large teams with